 The specific technology and policy choices vary greatly.
-Some are ramping up their VDI estates, others are looking at VPNs.
+Some are ramping up their virtual desktop infrastructure (VDI) estates, others are looking at VPNs.
 (Our own VMware SASE offerings are white hot at the moment.)
 Some are giving stipends for BYOD devices while others are just replacing corporate desktops with laptop+dock combos.
 Regardless of the “how”, the “what” is the same everywhere—we need to provide a way for employees to work from outside the office at a moment’s notice.

 This can include simple policy changes, too.
 For example, one customer implemented a policy that required users to take their laptops home every night in case something unexpected happens.

 Since the events of 2020 caught everyone by surprise, back in March, everyone only cared about getting users up and running from remote locations ASAP.
 Unfortunately this meant that security took a back seat.
 ZDNet wrote in August, Working from home causes surge in security breaches, staff ‘oblivious’ to best practices.

 Luckily most people were able to get the security of their end-user computing estates eventually straightened out to help eliminate EUC risks.
 After a short breather, everyone realized this was another example of the types of preparations that we need to plan for ahead of time, rather than in the middle of the chaos.